CSDTs/django-csdt-forums/README.md

 # forums
-Forums app for CSDT, based on Treehouse's MSG app developed by Kenneth Love for their Django Authentication tutorial.
+Forums app for CSDT, based on Treehouse's MSG app developed by Kenneth Love for their Django Authentication tutorial, Logo and default avatar icons from [icons8](https://icons8.com/web-app/category/all/Messaging) and Theme from [Creative Tim](http://www.creative-tim.com/product/paper-kit).

 Quick start
 -----------